 - 1. How to build and maintain a positive relationship - 2.
 Ways to remember the importance of safety, security, and dignity in the face of challenging behavior and crisis situations - 3.
 Types of challenging behavior - 4.
 Causes of challenging behavior - 5.
 How to help individuals feel safe in our presence - 6.
 Role of Direct Support Professional to prevent, defuse, or respond to challenging behavior - 7.
 Commitment to creating and sustaining a culture of gentleness and non-violence - 8.
-Proactive options to prevent, defuse, or respond to challenging behavior - 9.
-Commitment to creating and sustaining a culture of gentleness and non-violence - 10.
 Interacting with the individual during challenging moments in ways that follows or supports his or her plan